Student Spotlight: Helen “Pat” Knight

 When Helen “Pat” Knight first went to college, she only had time to take courses that led directly to a degree.

-Knight also earned pilot certificates in airplanes, gliders and helicopters; additional master’s degrees in Business and Aviation Management; and another bachelor’s degree in Aviation.
+Knight spent her entire career pursuing her passion of aviation.
+Along the way, she earned pilot certificates in airplanes, gliders and helicopters; additional master’s degrees in Business and Aviation Management; and another bachelor’s degree in Aviation.
 After retiring from the Air Force and moving back to Lemont, she worked for aviation companies as a pilot, training manager and director of operations.

-Even though she is approaching 70, Knight continues to take classes, having started her Master of Arts in Education based in mathematics.
+Even though she is approaching 70, Knight continues to take classes, having started a master’s degree program with Chadron State College, part of the University of Nebraska system.
 But her connection to COD remains; in March 2016, her story about the early Chicago airmail routes was published in the ESSAI, the annual publication containing work from COD students.

 “I still have not found a school that offers what COD offers, especially online,” she said.
 “I have spent quite a bit of time searching for courses offered in the local area and for online courses I could take as a Texas resident.